-- acquire knowledge of the concept and principles of sociology - develop understanding of the concepts and its implications in education - apply the knowledge of sociology in the analysis of present day educational system. - develop interest in reading sociological issues.
+- acquires knowledge of the concept and principles of sociology - develops understanding of the concepts and its implications in education - applies the knowledge of sociology in the analysis of present day educational system. - develops interest in reading sociological issues.

-Unit-I: Social Structure
+Unit - I : Social Structure